mantidproject/mantid/docs/source/workbench/plotwindow.rst

 The "Fit" option in the plot window toolbar activates the interactive fitting tool.
-From here you can add functions to fit to, choose the bounds to fit within and choose your fitting algorithm.
+From here you can add functions to fit to, choose the bounds to fit within and choose a fitting algorithm.
 For more on fitting see :ref:`fitting contents`.